james-zhong/minesweeper/README.md

 # minesweeper
-Exploring how the generation of minesweeper
+Exploring how the generation of minesweeper works